lebogangolifant/mint-signup/README.md

-# Mint's signup page Clone
+# Mint's sign-up form Clone
 Rebuilt the form used by Mint for signing up new users.

 ## Acknowledgments